-Custodial credit risk is the risk that in the event of a bank failure, the Districts deposits may not be returned to it.
-As of June 30, 2023, \$1,302,919 of the District's deposits were uninsured and collateralized by securities held by the pledging bank's trust department not in the District's name, and therefore exposed to custodial credit risk.
+Custodial credit risk for deposits is the risk that in the event of a bank failure, the District's deposits may not be returned.
+As of June 30, 2023, the District had no deposits that were exposed to custodial credit risk.